-Magnetic vs. Non-Magnetic – The top portion of some metal grinders have a magnet placed in the center creating an easy to close lid.
-These are harder to accidentally shake open and won’t spill your herb as easily.
-NHM highly recommends the magnetic grinders.
+Magnetic vs. Non-Magnetic – The top portion of some metal grinders has a magnet placed in the center creating an easy-close lid.
+It also makes overall functionality much more smooth and keeps the grinder together if it’s taken on the go.

 Most wholesale grinders are made from acrylic, metal, or wood.
 Preference depends on the customer, so it’s a good idea to build out your inventory with a few different styles that can appeal to different people.